Brad Norman

-Brad Dayan Norman (born 5 July 1996) is a South African professional footballer who plays as a goalkeeper for Greek Super League 2 club Apollon Larissa.
+Brad Dayan Norman (born 5 July 1996) is a South African professional footballer who plays as a goalkeeper for Super League Greece 2 club Apollon Larissa.
 Norman is the third of his nationality to play in South America following Harold Henman and Doctor Khumalo.

 Career

 Early career

 Norman played football since 5 years of age and was also a number 9.
 In important games, he was placed as a goalkeeper because of his conditions and the team need him.
 Norman played in tournaments in many countries for his team, taking the penalty kicks.
 Norman's first club was Berea Albion.
 At age 14, Norman began his adult career in the ABC Motsepe League with Highlands Park before stints at Bidvest Wits (where he also escalated through the development ranks) and Maccabi.
 At 16, Norman signed his first professional contract and left school to pursue it since he had less time to study.
 Later, he passed to clubs in South Africa's First League and Second League.